 How do you fix a damaged moisture barrier?

 For starters, avoid washing your skin with anything that leaves it feeling tight.
 Look at your cleansers and make sure to avoid the ingredient Sodium Laureth Sulfate or Ammonium Laureth Sulfate as these only further damage the skins barrier.
 If you’re using the too strong of a cleanser, you’re instantly stripping the moisture out of the skin which is the worst thing you can do for sensitive skin.
 See my recommendations for gentle, sulfate-free cleansers.

 Always use a toner to give your skin extra hydration, but make sure it’s alcohol-free.
 Read: Five Reasons You Need To Be Using a Toner

 Use a vitamin C or antioxidant serum daily.
 Along with having superior preventative wrinkle benefits, they can have excellent anti-redness properties but make sure it’s a no-sting formula, like our Vitamin C&E Treatment which is formulated for sensitive, red skins.
 (Bonus!
 A brown spot lightener, too.)
 If you have used a vitamin C product before and it made your skin dry and irritated, then you simply need to switch to a better formula.

 So with that being said, here is what I did for Tracey.
 I performed our moisture infusion facial, concentrating on barrier repair.
 I recommended that Tracey purchase skin care products formulated for our #9 skin type.
 She was very nervous about purchasing the entire collection, as she had used various skin care products before, without results.
 With any sensitive skin, I recommend one new product at a time, and certainly understood her apprehension from the false promises of products she had previously used.
-To start with, I suggested she use our Phytolipid Comfort Cream and add a few drops of Pro Remedy Oil to it for four weeks and then return for her next facial treatment.
+To start with, I suggested she use Phytolipid Comfort Cream and add a few drops of Pro Remedy Oil to it for four weeks and then return for her next facial treatment.